System Design Space

 2023

-Focus on developer experience: diagnostics, compilation improvements and tools for large codebases.
+Strong focus on developer experience: compiler diagnostics, tooling improvements, and support for larger codebases.

 2024